+primaries

-primaries Defines a named list of servers for inclusion in stub and secondary zones' primaries or also-notify lists.
+Defines a named list of servers for inclusion in stub and secondary zones' primaries or also-notify lists.
 (Note: this is a synonym for the original keyword masters, which can still be used, but is no longer the preferred terminology.)

-server Sets certain configuration options on a per-server basis.
+Sets certain configuration options on a per-server basis.

+statistics-channels

-statistics-channels Declares communication channels to get access to named statistics.
+Declares communication channels to get access to named statistics.

+trust-anchors

-- trust-anchors Defines DNSSEC trust anchors: if used with the initial-key or initial-ds keyword, trust anchors are kept up-to-date using RFC 5011 trust anchor maintenance; if used with static-key or static-ds, keys are permanent. - managed-keys Is identical to trust-anchors; this option is deprecated in favor of trustanchors with the initial-key keyword, and may be removed in a future release. - trusted-keys Defines permanent trusted DNSSEC keys; this option is deprecated in favor of trustanchors with the static-key keyword, and may be removed in a future release. - view Defines a view. - zone Defines a zone.
+Defines DNSSEC trust anchors: if used with the initial-key or initial-ds keyword, trust anchors are kept up-to-date using RFC 5011 trust anchor maintenance; if used with static-key or static-ds, keys are permanent.

+managed-keys

+Is identical to trust-anchors; this option is deprecated in favor of trust-anchors with the initial-key keyword, and may be removed in a future release.

+trusted-keys

+Defines permanent trusted DNSSEC keys; this option is deprecated in favor of trust-anchors with the static-key keyword, and may be removed in a future release.